 Considering that the region of effective source is tectonically active, one should investigate the plausible connection between the $P{\rm dmc}$ signals and seismicity.
 From Fig. 2, it is obvious that $P{\rm dmc}$ is decorrelated with the NZ seismicity.
-Also, it shows no connection with global large earthquakes as has been observed for coda-derived core phases at periods of 20 to 50 s (Lin & Tsai, 2013; Boué et al., 2014).
-That again demonstrates the substantial difference between ambient noise correlations and earthquake coda correlations, as emphasized by Li et al. (2020).
+Also, it shows no relevance with global large earthquakes as has been observed for coda-derived core phases at periods of 20 to 50 s (Lin & Tsai, 2013; Boué et al., 2014).
+That again demonstrates the substantial difference between ambient noise correlations and earthquake coda correlations, as has been emphasized by Li et al. (2020).
 The $P{\rm dmc}$ strength exhibits an obvious pattern of seasonal variation.
-The seasonal pattern does not favor a tectonic origin because of the lack of a seasonal pattern in seismicity.
-Instead, an oceanic origin is more favored because of the well-documented fact that oceanic wave activity and microseism excitations show similar seasonal pattern: more powerful during the local winter (e.g., Stehly et al., 2006; Stutzmann et al., 2009; Landès et al., 2010; Hillers et al., 2012; Reading et al., 2014).
+The seasonal pattern does not favor a tectonic origin because of the lack of that in seismicity.
+Instead, an oceanic origin is more favored because of the well-documented fact that oceanic wave activities and microseism excitations show similar seasonal pattern: more powerful during the local winter (e.g., Stehly et al., 2006; Stutzmann et al., 2009; Landès et al., 2010; Hillers et al., 2012).
 Next, we analyze the correlations between $P{\rm dmc}$ signals and oceanographic data at a global scale.

-Figure 2.
-Temporal variations in the strength of daily $P{\rm dmc}$ signals, in comparisons with the daily cumulative seismic moments in NZ (pink line at bottom; for earthquake magnitudes above 2.0 in GEONET catalogue) and global large earthquakes (stars; magnitudes above 7.0 in USGS catalogue; see Table S1 for a full list of earthquakes in 2008 above magnitude 5.5).
-The background image is composed of columns of daily envelopes of beamed FNET-LAPNET noise correlations.
+- Figure 2.
+Temporal variations in the strength of daily $P{\rm dmc}$ signals, in comparisons with the daily - cumulative seismic moments in NZ (pink line at bottom; for earthquake magnitudes above 2.0 in - GEONET catalogue) and global large earthquakes (stars; magnitudes above 7.0 in USGS - catalogue).
+The background image is composed of columns of daily envelopes of beamed FNET- - 226 LAPNET noise correlations.
 Darker color represents larger amplitude.
-The curve on the top shows the daily $P{\rm dmc}$ strength derived from the daily envelopes.
-Dates of the three largest peaks are labeled.
+The curve on the top - shows the daily $P{\rm dmc}$ strength derived from the daily envelopes.
+Dates of the three largest peaks - are labeled.